balazserd/balazserd.github.io/TripSplit/Privacy_Policy.md

 You may revoke these rights any time in your Google Drive account settings.

-The application stores your authentication credentials towards Google Drive in a secure, encrypted way.
+The Application stores your credentials related to authentication and authorization towards Google Drive in a secure, encrypted way.
 These credentials never leave the device where the Application is installed and are not shared with third parties.

 ## Changes